Manzo Iwata: Early years

 Manzo Iwata was born in Tokyo, Japan, to a family that owned the Iwata-en Tea Company.
 He began the study of Shito-ryu karate at the age of 10.
 In junior high school, he also studied judo and kendo.
 He studied aikido with Ueshiba Morihei, the founder of aikido and a good friend of his grandfather.
 Iwata enrolled at Toyo University in 1941 and began training in karate directly under Grandmaster Kenwa Mabuni, the founder of Shito-ryu karate.
 After beginning training in Kobudo Bujutsu or staff, Iwata was advised by Mabuni to study Jojutsu, or short staff, under Seiko Fujita.
 In 1943, Iwata received a Jojutsu Shihan diploma from Fujita.
 After graduating from Toyo University in 1944, Iwata also received a Shihan diploma from Mabuni.
 After the death of Fujita in 1966, Iwata became heir to many of his styles, but not of Kōga-ryū Wada Ha Ninjutsu.

 Later years

 In 1960, Iwata established the Nihon Karate-Do Kai Eastern Japan and became its first president.
 In 1964, he became vice-president of the All Japan Karate-Do Federation Shito-Kai.
-In 1969, he became the Saitama Prefecture Karate-Do Federation vice-president.
-In 1972, he became an All Japan Karate-do Federation first grade referee.
-In 1980, he became the president of Shito-Kai, and in 1993 received the Japan Martial Arts Distinguished Service Medal.
+In 1969, he became the Saitama Prefecture Karate-Do Federation's vice-president.
+In 1972, he became an All Japan Karate-do Federation first-grade referee.
+In 1980, he became the president of Shito-Kai, and in 1993, received the Japan Martial Arts Distinguished Service Medal.
 He died of heart failure in 1993.